miomaeshima/name-of-colors-multilang/log.md

 Elements that need to be in front of the background image have position:relative to ensure the right stacking order.

 https://ics.media/entry/201001/

+### Bug "error" coming from index.js on server side